compreno-semantics/.github/profile/README.md

 The hierarchy is presented in the form a .csv table which contains the information needed to visually re-create the Semantic Hierarchy as a tree for exploration.
 We also provide a [link](https://drive.google.com/file/d/13StDOV0t6MR7R9lAMBCUhrGT9d8yj9Ga/view?usp=drive_link) to the GUI program for browsing the hierarchy (Windows only).

 - Second, we open the [simplified version of the semantic slot list](https://github.com/compreno-semantics/semantic-slots) with examples in English and Russian.

+# Compreno semantics references

+KV Anisimovich, K Yu Druzhkin, KA Zuev, FR Minlos, MA Petrova, and VP Selegei.
+2012.
+Syntactic and semantic parser based on abbyy compreno linguistic technologies. // Proc Dialogue, Russian International Conference on Computational Linguistics, P 91–103.

+MA Petrova.
+2014.
+The compreno semantic model: the universality problem.
+International Journal of Lexicography, 27(2):105–129.

+Ekaterina Manicheva, Maria Petrova, Elena
+Kozlova, and Tatiana Popova.
+2012.
+The compreno semantic model as integral framework for multilingual lexical database.
+In Proceedings of the 3rd Workshop on Cognitive Aspects of the
+Lexicon, pages 215–230.

+Yudina M. V., Garaschuk R. V., Petrova M. A., Druzhkina A. A. 2018.
+Semi-Automatic Integration Of A New Language Into A Multilingual Nlp Model: The Case Of Japanese // Computational Linguistics and Intellectual Technologies.

+J Detkova, V Novitskiy, M Petrova, and V Selegey.
+2020.
+Differential semantic sketches for russian internet corpora. // Computational Linguistics and Intellectual Technologies, P 211–227.